Helping you revive homemade, real food meals with less junk (not fewer calories) and processed ingredients.

 I know that homemade meals are a luxury for most busy schedules and we’re not about being snobby around here–we’re real.
 I’ll never ask you to buy grass fed beef from cows whose poop doesn’t stink, reverse-filtered water from Saudi Arabia, or cheese from a private farm you have to drive an hour to find and give a secret handshake to buy.

-But together we can make changes that cut the worst stuff, we can choose to make meals ahead, choose a vegetable over a cookie, and keep the decadent stuff as a special treat and not an everyday event.
+But together we can make changes that cut the worst stuff, we can choose to make meals ahead, choose naturally sweetened desserts over a store bought cookie, and keep the decadent stuff as a special treat and not an everyday event.
 Around here, it’s only gonna be: